Siphamandl-tech/Data-Analytics/README.md

 Working with Data
 -
-To turn a database design into an operational database ready to accept data, you use the #Data Definition Language (DDL)# components of SQL.
+- To turn a database design into an operational database ready to accept data, you use the *Data Definition Language (DDL)* components of SQL.
 DDL lets you create, modify, and delete tables and other associated database objects.

+- To generate insights, a productive analyst must be comfortable using the Data Manipulation Language (DML) capabilities of SQL to insert, modify, and retrieve information from databases.
+While DDL manages the structure of a database, DML manages the data in the database.

+Filtering and Logical Operators
+-
+A query can have multiple filtering conditions.
+You need to use a logical operator to account for complex filtering needs.
+For example, suppose you need to retrieve the name and breed for dogs weighing more than 60 pounds.
+In that case, you can enhance the query using the AND logical operator, as follows:

+SELECT Animal_Name, Breed_Name

+FROM  Animal

+WHERE Animal_Type = 'Dog'

+AND  Weight> 60

+The AND operator evaluates the Animal_Type and Weight filters together, only returning records that match both criteria.
+OR is another frequently used logical operator.
+For example, suppose you want to see the name and breed for all dogs and any animals that weigh more than 10 pounds regardless of the animal type.
+The following query delivers the answer to that question:

+SELECT Animal_Name, Breed_Name

+FROM  Animal

+WHERE Animal_Type = 'Dog'

+OR   Weight> 10

+Complex queries frequently use multiple logical operators at the same time.
+It is good to use parentheses around filter conditions to help make queries easy for people to read and understand.

+Sorting
+-
+When querying a database, you frequently specify the order in which you want your results to return.
+The ORDER BY clause is the component of a SQL query that makes sorting possible.
+Similar to how the WHERE clause performs, you do not have to specify the columns you are using to sort the data in the SELECT clause.

+For example, suppose you want to retrieve the animal and breed for dogs over 60 pounds, with the oldest dog listed first.
+The following query delivers the answer:

+SELECT  Animal_Name, Breed_Name

+FROM   Animal

+WHERE  Animal_Type = 'Dog'

+AND   Weight> 60

+ORDER BY Date_of_Birth ASC